 In 2009, the School of Business Administration received a naming gift and changed its name to the Leon Hess Business School.

-The Leon Hess Business School houses approximately 1,500 students instructed by 36 faculty members from the Departments of Accounting, Economics, Finance, and Real Estate, Management and Decision Sciences, and Marketing and International Business.
+The Leon Hess Business School houses approximately 1,500 students instructed by 36 faculty members from the Departments of Accounting, Economics, Finance, and Real Estate, Management and Leadership, and Marketing and International Business.